yanyappy/demo/README.md

-this demo is only used for personla website test.
+this demo is only used for personla test.